-In the South Beaumont Basin, only two wells had a maximum concentration below the maximum objective while the remaining eight exceed it with six of these wells also exceeding drinking water standards.
+In the South Beaumont Basin, only two wells had a maximum concentration below the maximum objective while the remaining nine exceed it with six of these wells also exceeding drinking water standards.
 There were no wells with nitrate concentrations below the anti-degradation limit.
-Table 4-1 presents the average and maximum TDS and Nitrate (as N) concentration for all the wells in the Beaumont Basin and surrounding areas.